Drive less and make a difference!

 - One incentive per funding year is available per person and per household.
 511 Contra Costa’s funding limits some incentives to one per person per funding year.

-- The incentive is available for commute trips only.
-Employer-provided and paid buses and shuttles do not qualify.
+- The incentive is available for work or school commute trips only.
 Unlicensed child passengers do not constitute a carpool and thus do not qualify the driver for the incentive.

 - Work from home qualifies only if you are eliminating a commute to or from Contra Costa County.
 Your employer must be located in the nine-county Bay Area or in Sacramento County.